AyoobAli/pyfuzz/README.md

-# pyfuzz
+# pyfuzz v0.50
 URL fuzzing tool made of Python.

 This tool needs Python v3.

 -------
-I built this tool while doing a pentent on a sharepoint website, I needed something to do the fuzzing and find some pages in the server.
+I built this tool while doing a pentent on a sharepoint website, I needed something to do the fuzzing to find some pages in the server.
-Similar tool is [DirBuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project) from OWASP (Also better), but this is a command line.
+Similar tool is [DirBuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project) from OWASP, but this is a command line.

 Usage:-